Library Services in New York State's Correctional Facilities

 Library systems and local libraries that receive requests from inmates for legal materials should direct those requests to DOCCS:

-Any questions about the Public Library System Services to State Correctional Facility Libraries State Aid Program should be directed to Library Development Specialist Mary Beth Farr at at the New York State Library.
+Any questions about the Public Library System Services to State Correctional Facility Libraries State Aid Program should be directed to Library Development Specialist Mary Beth Farr at the New York State Library.

 Appendix A: Contacts for Services to Correctional Facilities